A sparse optimization approach to infinite infimal convolution regularization: Convex lifting to the space of -valued Radon measures

 in terms of the extremal points of

-for $s \in S$ where we do not highlight the dependence on the parameter $\alpha$ in the definition of the unit balls.
-Note that the choice to consider unit ball of $\alpha \hat F$, instead of $\hat F$, is made purely for notational convenience, since the generalized conditional gradient method introduced in \cite{bredies2021linear} is formulated for composite minimization problems without explicit regularization parameters.
+for $s \in S$.
 This result will be fundamental in Section \ref{sec:representer} to prove a representer theorem for inverse problems regularized with the infinite infimal convolution functional and in Section \ref{sec:gcg} to set up a generalized conditional gradient method for its numerical solution.
-Note that while this result is specific for infinite infimal convolution functionals, results concerning the extremal points of unit balls of classical infimal convolution functionals can be found in \cite{carioni2022extremal, iglesias2021extremal}
+Note that the novelty of Theorem~\ref{thm:extremal} is that it covers infinite infimal convolution functionals.
+The finite case is studied in~\cite{carioni2022extremal, iglesias2021extremal}.

 \begin{thm} The extremal points of $B$ can be characterized as follows: \begin{itemize} \item If $0 \in \Ext(B_r)$ for each $r \in S$, then $\Ext(B) = \{v \delta_r : r \in S,\, v \in \Ext(B_r)\}$. \item If there exists $r \in S$ such that $0 \notin \Ext(B_r)$, then $\Ext(B) = \{v \delta_r : r \in S,\, v \in \Ext(B_r) \smallsetminus\{0\}\}$. \end{itemize}